kfickle/PIP-DES/README.md

 Download and install the lastest version of <a href="https://atom.io/" target="_blank"> Atom text editor (v1.49.0 available for Windows/macOS/Linux)</a>

 ### XAMPP Apache Web Server
-Download and install <a href="https://www.apachefriends.org/download.html"> XAMPP Version 7.3.20 / PHP 7.3.20 </a> (use the download button for your platform, and it should automatically give you a compatiable install package for you operating system version.)
+Download and install <a href="https://www.apachefriends.org/download.html"> XAMPP Version 7.3.20 / PHP 7.3.20 </a> <br> Note: if you use the download button for your respective platform (Linux, Windows, Mac, etc.) the site should automatically give you a compatiable install package for you operating system version.)

+#### XAMPP Installation Tips

+**1.** If you have an antivirus running, you may receive a warning about it impacting the installation wizard.
+This typically isn't an issue, so it's fine to proceed with the antivirus enabled.

+**2.** (on Windows OS) If the install wizard warns you about UAC permissions, proceed to the next screen.
+We'll correct this in step 4.

+**3.** When asked to select components, select "Apache", "MySQL", "PHP" and "phpMyAdmin".
+You're welcome to install anything else you'll make use of, but these are the base files that make XAMPP useful as a PHP development environment for dynamic and static projects.

 ![xampp components to install](https://raw.githubusercontent.com/kfickle/images/34536f1bbf01ae2ea4d17a0d3634cd9df55b3514/xampp-components.PNG)

+**4.** (on Windows OS, cont.)
+Once you're prompted to select an install location, select the root of your C:\ drive, rather than your programs folder.
+This should correct the permissions limitations. i.e ```C:\xampp```

 ### Node.js
 Get the latest stable release of <a href="https://nodejs.org/en/download/" target="_blank">Node.js, v12.18.3 available for Windows/macOS/Linux (includes npm 6.14.6) </a>